ibrust/notes/personal_projects/tkinter_calculator/README.md

 simple calculator program

-the MD button changes the mode of the calculator between Binary, Decimal, and Hex.
+to run:
+    pip install -r requirements.txt

-to run: python3 -m tkinter_calculator
+    python -m tkinter_calculator

-built using tkinter and MVVMC architecture the data flow is: CalculatorModel > CalculatorPresenter > CalculatorView > CalculatorController CalculatorCoordinator sits above the data flow & sets it up / manages it CalculatorModel.Data is where the data that drives updates is located _ReactiveProperty.py contains a function used to create data bindings in CalculatorModel.Data
+built using tkinter
+architecture is like MVVMC, but there's no navigation, the coordinator is just doing initialization

+_ReactiveProperty.py contains a function used to wrap properties in CalculatorModel.Data and observe updates
+    the observed properties aren't immutable, that's one problem with this design in python there's a reactive framework that uses namedtuples to achieve immutability that could be worth looking into